marcysutton/gatsby-site/README.md

     The site is now running at `http://localhost:8000`!

     *Note: You'll also see a second link: `http://localhost:8000/___graphql`.
-This is a tool you can use to experiment with querying your data.
+This is a tool you can use to experiment with querying this website's data.
 Learn more about using this tool in the [Gatsby tutorial](https://www.gatsbyjs.org/tutorial/part-five/#introducing-graphiql).*

-    Open the `my-default-starter` directory in your code editor of choice and edit `src/pages/index.js`.
-Save your changes and the browser will update in real time!

 ## 🧐 What's inside?

 A quick look at the top-level files and directories you'll see in this project.